CRSpeight/100-days-of-code/log.md

 **Thoughts**: Doing my best to focus on these challenges and not get frustrated or cheat by searching too much, I know the answers are frequently easier than I think.

+### Day 20: March 18th, 2018

+**Today's Progress**:  FINALLY got that pig latin challenge done on FCC.

+**Thoughts**: Finally slammed my face into that pig latin challenge for two hours tonight until I decided to ditch my original attempts and swap it over.
+Decided to include different arrays of vowels and consonant letters, which worked well for most conditions until I got to 'glove' and kept getting hung up on how to grab the first two letters but not the V consonant too, decided to invert my loop structure which worked much better.
+Have a local meetup tomorrow but hoping I can get these last challenges wrapped up tomorrow or the day after.
+Also subscribed to Team Treehouse to try out their training videos for a bit since I heard good things.

 <!---
 ### Day 1: September 26, 2017